-The progress and attainment of children with significant cognitive need are monitored through Learning plan targets, PIVATs, YARC assessment and Sandwell assessment.
+The progress and attainment of children with significant cognitive need are monitored through Assessment for All, YARC assessment and Sandwell assessment.

 Records show that there have been no bullying incidents related to disability.

 Children with a disability can attend part time if this is deemed appropriate to their needs.